openemail/openemail-docs-v1/docs/third_party-gitea.md

-With Gitea' ability to authenticate over SMTP it is trivial to integrate it with mailcow.
+With Gitea' ability to authenticate over SMTP it is trivial to integrate it with openemail.
 Few changes are needed:

 1\.
 Open `docker-compose.override.yml` and add gitea: